 Circulating through the radiator of your Mercedes-Benz or Mercedes-AMG is a mixture of distilled water and antifreeze.
 The terms coolant and antifreeze aren’t as interchangeable as some believe, but their use in a given situation will usually get the point across.
 In official Mercedes terms, coolant is the blend of antifreeze and water needed to keep engines at their optimal operating temperature in all weather conditions.
 Antifreeze is a unique blend of concentrated chemicals that lowers the freezing point and raises the boiling point of water.
 It also has a few chemicals that prevent corrosion which is especially important when mixed with non-distilled water.
 There is much more to coolant than those basics, but just know that you’ll likely be fine as long as there’s enough coolant in your system and it’s not leaking out.

 Low engine coolant or a leaky system can be detrimental to your engine’s health, especially turbocharged engines.
-Turbochargers, and other forms of forced induction, create far more heat than a normally aspirated one, making a case for a properly-functioning cooling system that much more important.
+Turbochargers and other forms of forced induction create far more heat than a normally aspirated one, making a case for a properly functioning cooling system that is much more important.
 A cooling line or pipe crack can introduce air into the system and let coolant leak out.
 The system’s newly introduced air will likely get trapped, causing a part of the engine to experience significantly more heat than the rest.

 A low coolant level is a much easier fix than a cracked pipe, but it still requires knowing which coolant you need and how you’ll have to prepare it.